ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ## Creating an iocage jail

-FreeNAS uses the [iocage][1]{: target="external"} container manager to create independent environments isolated from the operating system.
-Such environments are called _jails_.
-This post uses a jail to host the Git server.
+This post hosts the Git server in a jail on the FreeNAS server.
+To learn more about why we use jails to host the applications, check the [Application server][3] section in our self-hosted architecture post.

-The following steps show how to create an iocage jail and configure an user for git operations.
+The following steps show how to create a jail and configure a user for git operations.
 Run the following procedure from a session in your FreeNAS server.
 You can use the [FreeNAS shell][0]{: target="external"} for this purpose.

 1. Fetch or update your version of FreeBSD for jail usage:
    ```shell